raspberrypilearning/recruiting-volunteers/en/step_3.md

 --- collapse ---

 ---
-title: Mentor (guidance)
+title: Support volunteer
 ---

-**Aims and expectations:** A mentor who can support and encourage young people to participate in activities across the session.
-They may also prepare learning resources or activities for sessions.
-Little or no coding experience is required.
+**Aims and expectations:** A volunteer who helps with tasks to coordinate and organise the Dojo and its communications.
+They may not be required to attend the sessions and may focus mainly on administrative and coordination tasks.

 **Example tasks:**
-+ Help to plan sessions
++ Promote Dojo sessions locally
-+ Welcome attendees as they arrive at the sessions
++ Communicate updates with parents and guardians of young people
-+ Help to set up the venue space and tidy away at the end of sessions
++ Help to organise the session space and equipment
-+ Encourage young people to participate in the session activities
-+ Provide basic support to young people who are new to coding

-The Dojo hosts sessions every week/fortnight/month  on day/dates from start time to end time.
+  The Dojo hosts sessions <mark>every week/fortnight/month</mark>  on day/dates from start time to end time.
 Champions usually arrive 30 minutes in advance of the session, and stay 30 minutes after the session ends to make sure volunteers are debriefed and the venue is tidied.
 This Dojo usually runs during regular school term time, taking a break for holidays and midterm.
 This is an unpaid volunteer role.

 --- /collapse ---